Let Someone Go

 Answer

-The manager let two interns go last week.
+The manager decided to let two team members go last week.

 Comments